 Reduces workplace conflicts and stress – workplace environments where there’s respect will result in improved communication between individuals.
 This ultimately increases teamwork, as well as reduces the incidence of conflicts and stress in the workplace.

 Increases understanding and productivity – organizations that emphasize respect encourage the exchange of ideas and knowledge, which can help increase innovation.
 Working proactively to reduce workplace politics and pettiness also increases productivity.

 Increases employee satisfaction – respect in the workplace is a precursor for a more positive culture where your employees are satisfied, which results in lower staff turnover.

 Creates a fair environment – a sense of fairness is established in the workplace when coworkers show respect for each other.
 Promoting a culture of respect will help eliminate the incidence of horseplay, harassment, and hazing.
-When the decision maker respect their employees, then there’s no room for harassment, bullying, or favoritism.
+When the decision-maker respects their employees, then there’s no room for harassment, bullying, or favoritism.

-Improves the company’s bottom-line – relationship building and strengthening is the basis for quality work.
+Improves the company’s bottom line – relationship building and strengthening are the basis for quality work.
 When there’s respect and understanding, the workplace becomes a blessing, not a burden.
-Jealousy, backstabbing and harassment are replaced with joy, high fives, and pats on the back.
-When this positive culture continues, it certainly improves the company’s bottom-line.
+Jealousy, backstabbing, and harassment are replaced with joy, high fives, and pats on the back.
+When this positive culture continues, it certainly improves the company’s bottom line.

 Reduces liability – no organization wants their valued employees to feel discriminated against or threatened in the workplace.
 Respect in the workplace helps protect against this kind of discrimination because employees are treated equally and fairly regardless of their personal characteristics.
 Organizations that lack a positive culture of respect and trust are riddled with incidences of sexual harassment, and discrimination based on age, color, ethnic origin, age, sexual orientation, or religion.Read More →